So much to see and do

 Hamilton County is proud to be the home of the famous Adirondack Experience, The Museum on Blue Mountain Lake, a beloved place to explore interactive exhibits, artwork, and buildings that celebrate the history that makes the Adirondacks a unique place to visit and live in.

+Proud of our history, we have historic sites and museums — big and small — all over the county.
 Exploring our scenic historic towns and hamlets is a perfect way to discover the work of talented artisans and craftspeople, creators of distinctly Adirondack-inspired paintings, photographs, furniture, and more.
-Our shops, studios, and galleries are full of beautiful treasures.
+Our shops, studios, and galleries are full of beautiful treasures ready to draw you in to this area of inspiration and activity.